Finite modular axion and radiative moduli stabilization: Axion solution and its quality

 Before closing, we discuss the masses of the modulus $X\propto\ita$ and the vector-like quarks $Q_{1,2}$.
 The modulus mass may need to be heavier than $\order{10~\TeV}$, so that the modulus decay occurs before the big-bang nucleosynthesis and the moduli problem is avoided~\cite{Coughlan:1983ci,Goncharov:1984qm,Ellis:1986zt,deCarlos:1993wie}.
 After canonically normalizing the kinetic term Eq.~\eqref{eq-modkin}, the modulus mass is given by

 Hence the modulus mass is related to $\Delta \theta$ as

 in the $A_4$ model.
 Thus the modulus mass decreases as the axion quality is higher by $\eps \to 0$.
-For $\Delta\theta/\sin\theta_0 \sim 10^{-10}$, $\eps \lesssim 10^{-12}$ is required to avoid the moduli problem~\footnote{ The lighter modulus would not be a problem if there is the thermal inflation~\cite{Yamamoto:1985mb,Lazarides:1985ja,Lyth:1995ka}, large Hubble induced mass during the inflation exists~\cite{Linde:1996cx,Nakayama:2011wqa}, and/or an inflation scale is lower than the modulus mass. }.
+For $\Delta\theta/\sin\theta_0 \sim 10^{-10}$, $\eps \lesssim 10^{-12}$ is required to avoid the moduli problem~\footnote{ The lighter modulus would not be a problem if there is the thermal inflation~\cite{Yamamoto:1985mb,Lazarides:1985ja,Lyth:1995ka}, large Hubble induced mass during the inflation exists~\cite{Linde:1996cx,Nakayama:2011wqa}, and/or an inflation scale is lower than the modulus mass.
+The amount of relativistic axions produced from modulus decays, which may affect to $\Delta N_\mathrm{eff}$ is discussed in Refs.~~\cite{Cicoli:2012aq,Higaki:2012ar,Higaki:2013lra}. }.